This post contains some affiliate links (See Disclosure Policy)

 So I guess the moral of the story is that you can only do so much with bologna, so stick to bologna sandwiches.
 But if you are looking for healthy leftover ham recipes, you can go waaay beyond sandwiches, starting with this delicious ham and pea pasta!

-If you like this recipe, PIN IT for later!~ And follow my Pinterest Board “Leftovers Reinvented” for more leftover ideas!
+Follow my Pinterest Board “Leftovers Reinvented” for more leftover ideas!

 Healthy Leftover Creamy Ham Pasta with Peas